DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 implementations on different microcontrollers could turn out to be unfeasible -- however, this remains to be seen during the experimentation.

+Whereas our implementation can be controlled at the algorithmic and structural level, compiler optimization are managed outside of our influence.
+The Arduino and Teensy platforms automatically sets compiler flags and optimization levels.
+Thus, applying aggressive settings for performance.
+However, we cannot determine exactly how these flags influence our iterations.
+This limitation makes it impossible to isolate the impact of compiler optimizations from the effects of our own code.
+Therefore, any performance differences observed in our experiments are considered to stem solely from our implementation, as the compiler behavior remains opaque and unchangeable in this context.

 ## 6 RESULTS

 We created a script to facilitate easier testing, which is attached to this